 Computing

-Hello, I am Mrs Jones and, alongside Mathematics, I am the subject lead for computing at Lyme Community Primary School.
+Hello, I am Mrs. Vaughan and I am the subject lead for Computing at Lyme Community Primary School.
 In our current environment, computing skills are essential in so many areas of everyday life.
 I look to inspire and challenge children through ensuring there are a variety of platforms and media in which they can learn, practise and build key skills.
 As an overarching program, we use Purple Mash to ensure progression in the skills from Nursery to Year 6.

 Why do we use Purple Mask?